-SPF stated that to facilitate the event, the following roads will be closed to vehicular traffic during the stipulated period.
+To facilitate the event, the police stated that the following roads will be closed to vehicular traffic during the stipulated periods.

 Members of the public may contact the organiser, The People’s Association, at hotline: 6340 5012 for further enquiries.